piglatiao/Jailbreaks/Anthropic/Claude 4/README.md

 ## Sonnet - Perplexity Beta
 In progress, no guarantee of stability.
 Same as above.

-## claude.ai Project Instructions NOT READY EARLY ALPHA PREVIEW DO NOT EXPECT STABILITY
+## claude.ai Project Instructions EARLY ALPHA, HIGHLY UNSTABLE
 If you try this anyway, I welcome clear, useful feedback.
 If you @ me with "doesnt work" and nothing else I'm deffo blocking you omg

 ### How to use